Jos3lu/EnjoyMadrid/README.md

 - User can create, modify or delete an account.
 - When creating a route the user sets the name, the origin and destination, the tourist preferences, the walking distance between transports, and the transports he/she wants to use.
 - Routes are associated to the user if he/she is logged in, otherwise routes are stored in local storage or IndexedDB.
-- User can explore places in Madrid according to category.
+- User can explore places in Madrid according to category or by search bar.
+- User can choose any place as favourite.

 <a name="app-walkthrough"></a>
 ## App Walkthrough